 Layers are your best friend.

-On top of your base layer, add a hoodie, a fleece jacket, puffy vest, pretty much whatever you’re comfortable in or already have.
-If it’s windy, make sure your outermost layer is something like a raincoat or other waterproof/windproof material.
+This can be a hoodie, a fleece jacket, puffy vest, pretty much whatever you’re comfortable in or already have.

 Some people can run in shorts no matter the temperature, but my joints get very upset if exposed below 45 degrees.
 I also get really hot and sweaty on my upper half, so having more layers up top has been a one-way ticket to being both hot and freezing at the same time.